frequently asked questions...

-Home organizers are described by a combination of titles and traits: project manager, cheerleader, house stylist, personal shopper, housekeeper, teacher, therapist, problem solver, pain reliever, accountability partner and change agent.
+Home organizers wear many hats: project manager, cheerleader, home stylist, personal shopper, housekeeper, teacher, therapist, problem solver, pain reliever, accountability partner, and change agent.
 Simply stated, we work alongside you in getting house stuff done and establish new habits to maintain it.

 What are your specific niche areas?

 My first priority is always decluttering and organizing a space.
-After everything has a home where only the useful and loved items remain, the real fun begins.
-Styling a room can involve rearranging furniture, shopping other rooms of the home, and purchasing accent pieces to pull together a cohesive well-designed space.
+After everything has a home and only the useful and loved items remain, the real fun begins.
+Styling a room can involve rearranging furniture, shopping other rooms of the home, and purchasing accent pieces to pull together a cohesive and well-designed space.
 My organizing style is grounded in good design with a hint of minimalism.
-From stand-alone projects, to working through entire homes, my goal is to meet yours.

-Maybe a life transition like a new baby, retirement, or a parent's passing necessitates a helping hand to get new systems in place.
-I can create a cozy new sanctuary for that new bundle of joy, repurpose a grown kid's room into a hobby space, or empathetically sort through a loved ones' belongings.
+Maybe a life transition (like a new baby, retirement, or a family member's passing) necessitates a helping hand to get new systems and spaces in place.
+I can create a cozy new sanctuary for that new bundle of joy, repurpose a grown kid's room into a hobby space, or empathetically sort through a deceased loved ones' belongings while honoring their memory.

 Will you make me get rid of my things?

 Never!
 Your things are your things and I simply don't have that right.
-I think it's safe to assume though that since you're asking for help that you're wanting "less" in your life.
-My process is to ask lots of questions to guide you to the answers yourself.
-I may strongly encourage purging or reducing the number of certain items SO THAT you can experience the peace and calm that comes from the "less is more" mindset.
-Whatever you choose, there's no judgement.
-I'm simply here to accomplish YOUR goals!
+Though I think it's safe to assume that since you're asking for help, you're wanting "less" in your life.
+My process involves asking lots of guiding questions.
+I may strongly encourage purging or reducing the number of certain items so that you can experience the peace and calm that comes from the "less is more" mindset.
+Whatever you choose, there's no judgment.
+I'm simply here to accomplish your goals!

 How long will my project take?

 Projects are charged by the hour with four-hour minimum work sessions.
 Projects can range from one visit to a series of sessions to work through an entire home; some clients even request routine maintenance appointments.
 I am happy to accommodate whatever goals and budget you have to work with.
-Please contact me for my current rates.
-I accept the following payment forms: cash, check, debit or credit card (+3% processing fee) payable at the end of each session.
+Please contact me for current rates.
+I accept Zelle, Venmo, cash, check, debit, or credit card—payable at the end of each session.

-Contact me by email, phone or text to set up a complimentary consultation where we'll talk challenges, goals, expectations, budget and timelines.
-Please resist the desire to tidy up; it's best to view your clutter choke-points just as they are.
-I also insist that we leave judgement and shame at the door.
-There's simply no room for this as we create forward momentum and positive change.
-As we declutter our homes, our minds become decluttered as well... so watch out world for the ripple effect of new possibilities!
+Contact me by email, phone or text to set up a complimentary in-person or FaceTime consultation where we'll talk challenges, goals, expectations, budget and timelines.
+Please resist the urge to tidy up; it's best to view your clutter choke-points just as they are.
+I also insist that we leave judgment and shame at the door.
+There's simply no room for them as we create forward momentum and positive change.

 What should I expect?

 For work sessions, dress comfortably and play your favorite music if that energizes or relaxes you.
 Take breaks as needed; I want our time together to be both productive and manageable.
-Please have a working vacuum, some rags and cleaner available since it's nice to quickly clean shelves and floors as they're cleared.
-Resist the urge to buy any additional organizing bins for sorting; we usually end up with a large surplus as we purge.
+Please have a working vacuum, some rags, and cleaning spray available so we can quickly clean shelves and floors as they're cleared.
+Resist the urge to buy additional organizing bins; we usually end up with a large surplus as we purge.
 (My current record is a surplus of 26 Rubbermaid bins!)
-If we need specific containers for permanent storage, we can online shop together after our editing.
+If we need specific permanent storage containers, we can